Mechanism of autism: Social brain interconnectivity

 A number of discrete brain regions and networks among regions that are involved in dealing with other people have been discussed together under the rubric of the social brain.
 As of 2012, there is a consensus that autism spectrum is likely related to problems with interconnectivity among these regions and networks, rather than problems with any specific region or network.

 Temporal lobe

 Functions of the temporal lobe are related to many of the deficits observed in individuals with ASDs, such as receptive language, social cognition, joint attention, action observation, and empathy.
 The temporal lobe also contains the superior temporal sulcus and the fusiform face area, which may mediate facial processing.
 It has been argued that dysfunction in the superior temporal sulcus underlies the social deficits that characterize autism.
-Compared to neurotypical individuals, one study found that individuals with so-called high-functioning autism had reduced activity in the fusiform face area when viewing pictures of faces.
+Compared to neurotypical individuals, one study found that individuals with high-functioning autism had reduced activity in the fusiform face area when viewing pictures of faces.